Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

    kubectl get cm -n loftsman loftsman-platform -o jsonpath='{.data.manifest\.yaml}'  > platform.yaml
    ```

+   If number of NCNs are less than 20, then

 1. (`ncn#`) Edit the customizations as desired by adding or updating `spec.kubernetes.services.cray-sysmgmt-health.prometheus-operator.prometheus.prometheusSpec.resources`.

    ```bash